-- 9. A full-time, one-year residency (9 credits per semester for the first two semesters) is required for the first year of the program.
-After the first year, students may enroll part or full time for the remainder of the program. - 10.
+- 9. A full-time, one-year residency (9 credits per semester for the first two semesters) is required for the first year of the program. - 10.
 Courses taken to satisfy the requirements for the master's degree in Criminal Justice at Rutgers may, with approval, be counted toward the doctorate.